hlyli/hlyli.github.io/pages/about.md

 Hi I am **{{ site.author.name }}** <br>

-I am a M.Sc student studying computer science at the University of British Columbia.
+I am a M.Sc. computer science graduate from the University of British Columbia.
 Particularly, my interests are machine learning and systems.
-I currently work on load balancing and scheduling using reinforcement learning algorithms in serverless and search engines.
-My M.Sc supervisors are [Mathias Lécuyer](http://mathias.lecuyer.me/) and [Thomas Pasquier](https://tfjmp.org/).
+I worked on load balancing and scheduling using reinforcement learning algorithms in serverless and search engines.

 <!-- <div class="row">